2019 South Carolina Gamecocks football team: Schedule

 South Carolina announced its 2019 football schedule on September 18, 2018.
 The 2019 schedule consists of 7 home and 4 away games along with one neutral site game in the regular season.
 The Gamecocks hosted SEC foes; Alabama, Kentucky, Florida, and Vanderbilt.
 They traveled to face; Missouri, Georgia, Tennessee, and Texas A&M. South Carolina's nonconference schedule features teams from the ACC, Big South, and Sun Belt.
 They faced North Carolina in neutral site game in Charlotte, NC, and hosted Charleston Southern (Big South), Appalachian State (Sun Belt), and Clemson (ACC).

 According to ESPN and other outlets, South Carolina had the toughest schedule in the country.

 ESPN analyst Paul Finebaum described the toughness of the Gamecocks schedule.
 “I don’t think anyone could argue against the following statement that South Carolina has the hardest schedule in the country, it is absolutely brutal.
 There is just no getting around it.
 So knowing that you have Alabama, knowing that you have Georgia and Clemson.
 By almost everyone’s projections, those are the No. 1, 2 and 3 schools in the country.

+As part of their penalty for NCAA violations, Tennessee has retroactively vacated its 2019 victory over South Carolina.
+However, the penalty to vacate victories does not result in a loss (or forfeiture) of the affected game or award a victory to the opponent, therefore South Carolina still considers the game a loss in their official records.